opendistro-for-elasticsearch/k-NN/README.md

 ./gradlew run --debug-jvm # to just start a cluster that can be debugged
 ```

-The Elasticsearch server JVM will launch suspended and wait for a debugger to attach to `localhost:8000` before starting the Elasticsearch server.
+The Elasticsearch server JVM will connect to a debugger attached to `localhost:5005` before starting.

 To debug code running in an integ test (which exercises the server from a separate JVM), run: